AppImageCrafters/appimage-builder-docs/source/advanced/updates.rst

       update-information: gh-releases-zsync|probono|AppImages|latest|Subsurface-*x86_64.AppImage.zsync
       arch: aarch64

 Once the build finish there will be a ``.zsync`` file next to the AppImage one.
-You should publish both of then according to the chosen update protocol.
+You should publish both of them according to the chosen update protocol.